-About 5 percent of TRS members are in Social Security — and their pension benefits and contributions are reduced accordingly.
+About 5% of TRS members are in Social Security — and their annuity benefits and contributions are reduced accordingly.

 As mentioned in the 1936 UK study, teachers and other government workers initially weren’t allowed in Social Security.
 While the rules later changed to allow government workers, teachers remain outside Social Security — receiving a benefit that is about three times what the average Social Security check is at a cost that is nearly the same.
 By replacing Social Security, TRS allows the state to fund one retirement for teachers instead of contributing toward Social Security and some other form of retirement plan.